-Butler County Tourism & Convention Bureau is a non-profit organization designed to attract visitors to Butler County, Pennsylvania.
 Operating on a budget of approximately $2 million, the Bureau is funded by a tax on hotel stays and generates millions of dollars in revenue from visitor spending.
-The county’s top attraction is Moraine State Park which receives more than 2 million visitors each year.
+The county’s top attraction is Moraine State Park which receives more than two million visitors each year.
 Another “claim to fame” is the county seat, Butler, which is the birthplace of the Jeep.
-Each June, thousands of Jeep enthusiasts flock to the area for the Bantam Jeep Heritage Festival.
+Each June, thousands of Jeep enthusiasts come to Butler County for the Bantam Jeep Heritage Festival.

 Founded in 2002, The Board of Commissioners of Butler County has designated the Butler County Tourism & Convention Bureau as the official tourism promotion and development organization for Butler County, Pennsylvania.
 It is comprised of a variety of members including agritourism, fairs and festivals, golf, history, great outdoors, arts and culture, family fun, dining, shopping and accommodations.